Barajas77/Robo-advisor_case_study/README.md

 ## Results

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
-"Based on our estimation, using Betterment’s retirement recommendations could earn you 38.8% more after-tax money in retirement compared to investing on your own"
+"Based on our estimation, using Betterment's retirement recommendations could earn you 38.8% more after-tax money in retirement compared to investing on your own"

 ## Recommendations